-Kaikoura is a majestic seaside town situated 108 kilometres (67.1 miles) from Christchurch.
+Kaikoura is a majestic seaside town situated 180 kilometres (112 miles) from Christchurch.
 It is the northernmost settlement in the Canterbury region, and famous for its natural beauty.
-A two and half hour drive to Kaikoura will enable nature lovers to encounter whales, dolphins, fur seal colonies, and albatrosses as they explore the seaside.
-If you’re wanting to get a hiking fix, Mt Fyffe and the Puhi Puhi Reserve are some of the best spots to visit.
+A two and a half hour’s drive to Kaikoura will enable nature lovers to encounter whales, dolphins, fur seal colonies and albatrosses as they explore the seaside.
+If you’re wanting to get a hiking fix, Mount Fyffe and the Puhi Puhi Reserve are some of the best spots to visit.

 An alpine village and national park nestled right at the heart of the Southern Alps, just under 150 kilometres (93.2 miles) from your departure point.
 More specifically, you’ll find it in the midst of the road that connects Greymouth to Christchurch, at an approximate two hours’ distance from the latter.
 Steep gorges, rushing rivers, lavish waterfalls, rocky mountains and lush forestry are some of the attractions you’ll get to see on a single visit.
 The inquisitive kea – a native bird known for its mischievous nature – also resides among this diverse alpine setting.

 Hanmer Springs is the ideal place to unwind.
-The small town is located just an hour and half from Christchurch and is particularly renowned for its namesake thermal pools.
+The small town is located just an hour and a half from Christchurch and is particularly renowned for its namesake thermal pools.
 These famed natural wonders were carved out of a fractured rock bed along the Hanmer fault.
-If you’re not one for soaking up the spas, there’s plenty of action to keep you busy: popular tourist attractions in the area include jet boating, bungy jumping, mountain biking and bush walking.
+If you’re not one for soaking up the spas, there’s plenty of action to keep you busy – popular tourist attractions in the area include jet boating, bungee jumping, mountain biking and bush walking.

 Part of the Waimakariri District, Oxford is a small town tucked by the foothills of the Southern Alps.
-Enjoy an incredibly picturesque 45-minute drive as you close in on the aptly-named, English-style rural village.
-The surrounding mountains and gorges are definitely worth exploring if you’re a keen hiker or cyclist – popular tracks and reserves include Pearson Park, Ashley Gorge Park, and the Ryde Falls Track.
-For a relaxed days’ outing, spend some time browsing Oxford’s exquisite boutique shops, cafés and eateries.
+Enjoy an incredibly picturesque 45-minute drive as you close in on the aptly named, English-style rural village.
+The surrounding mountains and gorges are definitely worth exploring if you’re a keen hiker or cyclist – popular tracks and reserves include Pearson Park, Ashley Gorge Park and the Ryde Falls Track.
+For a relaxed day, spend some time browsing Oxford’s exquisite boutique shops, cafés and eateries.

 A one-hour drive from Christchurch via State Highway 1 will lead you to the town of Methven.
-This area is quite a hit among skiers heading to Mt Hutt – and is rife with activity throughout the winter season.
-Aside from getting your apres-ski fix, Methven is a good place for a day spa, golfing, hot air balloon rides, or an adrenaline hit with a jet boat ride down the Rakaia River.
+This area is quite a hit among skiers heading to Mount Hutt – and is rife with activity throughout the winter season.
+Aside from getting your après-ski fix, Methven is a good place for a day spa, golfing, hot-air balloon rides, or an adrenaline hit with a jet boat ride down the Rakaia River.